 1. "The Good Stuff"

-The second single off his 2002 album No Shoes, No Shirt, No Problems, “The Good Stuff” is the quintessential Chesney song.
-It’s tied for his longest-running No. 1 country single and became the No. 1 country single for all of 2002.
+The second single off his 2002 album No Shoes, No Shirt, No Problems, "The Good Stuff" is the quintessential song from the Nashville superstar.
+It's tied for his longest-running No. 1 country single and became the No. 1 country single for all of 2002.
 It also hit No. 22 on the Billboard Hot 100 chart.
 Featuring the favorite American trop of a wide bartender and some sage wisdom, nobody can make drinking a glass of milk at a bar as cool as Kenny Chesney.